Heather Watson: 2009: First ITF Circuit title

-2010: Turned professional, Grand Slam debut
+2010: Turned professional, major debut

 Watson began 2010 with a wildcard into the $25k event in Sutton, London, where she made the quarterfinals.
 She immediately flew to the $100k Midland Classic, losing to qualifier and fellow 17-year-old Beatrice Capra in the first round.
 Two weeks later, she entered the $25k event in Hammond, Louisiana.
 Watson qualified and went on to reach her second quarterfinal of the year, defeating former world No. 7 and two-time Grand Slam semifinalist, Nicole Vaidišová, and fifth seed Monique Adamczak, en route.
 The following week, Watson entered another $25k event in Clearwater, Florida.
 In the final qualifying round, she lost to fellow Brit Georgie Stoop, before being handed a lucky loser spot in the main draw and defeating Anna Tatishvili in the first round.
 She lost to Zhou Yimiao in round two.
 Watson was then given a wildcard into the main draw of the Miami Open, but lost to Tsvetana Pironkova in the first round.
 This was the first time in her career that Watson competed on the WTA Tour.
 In April, she reached the quarterfinals of a $25k event in Jackson, Mississippi.
 Following this, she qualified for the WTA Tour event in Charleston, South Carolina, before losing to Elena Vesnina in the first round.

 At the Eastbourne International, Watson qualified for the main draw by defeating Anna Smith, Tsvetana Pironkova and Bojana Jovanovski.
 Watson defeated world No. 48, Aleksandra Wozniak, in the first round.
 In the second round, she was defeated by former top-10 player Victoria Azarenka.
 She then entered the first Grand Slam tournament of her career, after receiving a wildcard into the main draw of Wimbledon.
 Watson met Romina Oprandi in the first round and lost in three sets.
 Moving back onto hardcourts, her next tournament was a $25k tournament in Wrexham.
 She defeated four fellow British players (including Anna Fitzpatrick and Naomi Broady) on her way to the final, where she defeated former top-30 player Sania Mirza to win her second ITF title.
 In October 2010, she was seeded fifth for the women's singles at the Commonwealth Games, taking the rare opportunity to represent Guernsey.
-She eventually lost to top seed, Anastasia Rodionova of Australia, in the quarterfinals.
+She eventually lost to top seed Anastasia Rodionova of Australia in the quarterfinals.
 Partnering Patrick Ogier, Watson also reached the quarterfinals of the mixed doubles, where they were defeated by the third seeds Sarah Borwell and Ken Skupski, representing England.